icosa-foundation/open-brush-docs/user-guide.md

 * Guides are moved and scaled similar to other widgets, using the Grip buttons.
 * You can pin Guides in your scene, as you can models.

-## **Saving and sharing your Tilt Brush sketches**
+## **Saving and sharing your Open Brush sketches**

-When you are finished with your 3D creation, you can save your Tilt Brush sketch to your computer, or share it to [Poly](https://poly.google.com/).
+When you are finished with your 3D creation, you can save your Open Brush sketch to your computer, or share it to [Poly](https://poly.google.com/).
 You can also take snapshot, GIFs or videos of your art to send to friends or post online.

 ### **Saving a sketch**